dgpgdev/chatosaurus/README.md

 # What is Chatosaurus ?

-Sure, here is a package description for the Deno WebSocket server implementation:

 Deno WebSocket Server
 A powerful and flexible WebSocket server for Deno, designed for real-time communication between the server and multiple connected clients.
 This package supports room management, middleware integration, and custom event handling, making it ideal for building scalable real-time applications such as chat applications, multiplayer games, or collaborative tools.